Music Theory

 By Hannah Kendall

-What is a pentatonic scale in music?
 Learn how to play the pentatonic scale on the piano.

 Imagine a scale where every note sounds pleasant, where there is no dissonance and no risk of playing anything that sounds wrong.
 Imagine you’re improvising and every note played fits perfectly with all the others.
 Introducing the pentatonic scale: a five-note scale with all of these amazing qualities!

 Pentatonic scales are versatile and are used in pop, jazz, folk, rock, and improvisation.
-Knowing how to play a pentatonic scale will expand your compositional abilities and your understanding of why certain notes sound better together.
+Knowing how to play this scale will expand your compositional abilities and your understanding of why certain notes sound better together.
 In this article, you will learn about how to create and play different types of pentatonic scales.

 What is a pentatonic scale and why is it used?